QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 #### >> Tesing process:

-I used fake_sequence(sequences that are randomly generated, length is 1000, 10000, 100000).
+I used fake_sequence(sequences that are randomly generated, length is 1000, 10000, 100000) and short_sequence(sequences that are the first 1000, 10000, 100000 of the total sequence) to test the function distinct_num_15_mer().

+1) For the fake sequences:

+The function random_fake_sequence() was defined to randomly generate nucleotide sequence with defined length.

+The function split_into_subsequence() was defined to split the fake sequence into 15-mers.

+The function num_distinct_subsequence() was defined to calculate the number of distinct 15-mers for fake sequence/short sequence.
+And the results were compared with results generated from distinct_num_15_mer().

+2) For the short sequences: